nguyricky/keebtype/README.md

 ## Support

-Feel free to [donate](https://ko-fi.com/rickynguyen), and know that every contribution goes a long way in supporting our continued development!
+Feel free to [donate](https://ko-fi.com/rickynguyen), and know that every contribution goes a long way in supporting my continued development!